hivdb/chiro-cms/resources/covid-review.md

 The pharmacokinetics of chloroquine and hydroxychloroquine are also complicated.
 Based on plasma levels alone, they appear to barely achieve sufficient inhibitory levels in patients receiving standard dosing regimens[^10.1111/j.1365-2125.1989.tb03439.x][^10.2165/00003088-199631040-00003][^10.1128/AAC.00339-08][^10.1002/cpt.1856][^10.1101/2020.04.16.20068379].
 Mefloquine is an antimalarial that also weakly inhibits SARS-CoV, MERS-CoV, and SARS-CoV-2[^10.1128/AAC.03036-14][^10.1101/2020.03.20.999730] but achieves higher plasma levels than chloroquine or hydroxychloroquine[^10.1101/2020.04.16.20068379].

 The clinical relevance of the modest _in vitro_ activity of chloroquine and hydroxychloroquine is not supported by published clinical data.
-In a large retrospective study of 1,376 consecutive hospitalized patients of whom 58% received hydroxychloroquine, the risk of the primary endpoint, death or intubation, was compared with those patients not receiving hydroxyc
+In a large retrospective study of 1,376 consecutive hospitalized patients of whom 58% received hydroxychloroquine, the risk of the primary endpoint, death or intubation, was compared with those patients not receiving hydroxychloroquine.
+Overall 346 (25.1%) patients met the composite endpoint.
+In an unadjusted analysis that did not take into account disease severity, the risk of the primary endpoint was higher among those receiving hydroxychloroquine (HR:2.37; 95% CI: 0.82-1.32).
+But in the primary multivariable analysis there was no difference between the two groups (HR:1.04;95%: 0.82-1.32)[^10.1056/NEJMoa2012410] .

 , there was